masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 ## FPGA/ASIC vs CPU

-Most software programming languages are build to program Von Neumann CPUs.
-As such, when dealing with single threaded code, the programmer has a sequence of "commands" or "statements" specified in a programming language.
+Most software programming languages are built to program Von Neumann CPUs.
+As such, when dealing with single-threaded code, the programmer has a sequence of "commands" or "statements" specified in a programming language.
 The machine executes one of those statements after another.
 There are "control flow" instructions to select what is the next statement to execute.

 Potentially more restricting, software languages have a central or distributed "memory" concept where program data resides.
-For single threaded code, there tend to be a central unified memory.
+For single-threaded code, there tends to be a central unified memory.

 Current CPUs follow a Von Neumann approach[^1] and languages designed to program CPUs follow the same model to have a good mapping to existing hardware.
 Since the languages are Von Neumann, it is logical that CPUs also evolve to keep the same model and further improve the performance.
-Since CPUs and languages follow the same Von Neumann model, software designers mindset assumes this same concept.
-This feedback loop has resulted in that most languages, hardware, and developers evolve around this model.
+Since CPUs and languages follow the same Von Neumann model, software designers' mindset assumes this same concept.
+This feedback loop has resulted in that most languages, hardware, and developers evolving around this model.

-Neither FPGAs or ASICs are Von Neumann machines.
+Neither FPGAs nor ASICs is Von Neumann machines.
 There is no program counter to execute one statement after another and there is no central memory.
-Those concepts could be build on top, and this is in fact what CPUs are about.
-CPUs are all about how to build efficient Von Neumann machines on top of FPGAs and/or ASICs given some power/area/performance constrains.
+Those concepts could be built on top, and this is in fact what CPUs are about.
+CPUs are all about how to build efficient Von Neumann machines on top of FPGAs and/or ASICs given some power/area/performance constraints.

-If you want to design such CPUs or you want to directly use the existing FPGA/ASIC without a Von Neumann machine, you need to direct the hardware compiler without having a "central memory" and the concept of single thread of execution does not make much sense either.
+If you want to design such CPUs or you want to directly use the existing FPGA/ASIC without a Von Neumann machine, you need to direct the hardware compiler without having a "central memory" and the concept of a single thread of execution does not make much sense either.
 The reason is that the cells available in hardware are always there.
 The result can be used or not, but it is always there.

-In a high level, hardware designers decide what are the basic hardware constructs to include in the design (adders, logic gates...) and how to connect them.
+At a high level, hardware designers decide what are the basic hardware constructs to include in the design (adders, logic gates...) and how to connect them.
-Those hardware blocks will be there all the time, and the connection is fix too.
-In contrast a software designer needs to build efficient programs to be executed by one or more Von Neumann CPUs.
+Those hardware blocks will be there all the time, and the connection is fixed too.
+In contrast, a software designer needs to build efficient programs to be executed by one or more Von Neumann CPUs.